Ping i500 Iron Review - GM Technical Editor Joel Tadman talks you through what performance i500 offers and the type of player it is aimed at

 We tested the 7-iron in the i500 set, which has a standard loft of 30.5°.
 You could argue this steps on the toes of the G400 at 30°, but they are very different by design and the performance we experienced demonstrates these differences.

-Much of this will be down to the low spin, which down at 4300 rpm is one of the lowest-spinning irons we’ve tested this year, slightly lower than G400.
+Much of this will be down to the low spin, which down at 4300 rpm is one of the lowest-spinning irons we’ve tested, slightly lower than G400.
 Coupled with the relatively low launch angle and ball flight, you could make a case to say the stopping power isn’t as high as some golfers might want it to be, but the ball flight we saw on the range looked to be plenty high enough.

 Don’t forget with the i500 that golfers have the option of a higher-lofted Retro Spec, which should increase the launch/flight while producing more manageable distances for the high-speed player.